mlflow/mlflow-torchserve/examples/MNIST/README.md

 At the end of the training, MNIST model will be logged into mlflow as state dict and registers the mnist model into mlflow as `mnist_classifer`

+## Deploying in remote torchserve instance

+To deploy the model in remote torchserve instance follow

+the steps in `remote-deployment.rst` under `docs` folder.

+## Deploying in local torchserve instance

 ## Starting torchserve